kwatch/benry-ruby/benry-cmdapp/README.md

 ### Private (Hidden) Action

-* If action method is private, Benry::CmdApp regards that action as private.
+* If `hidden: true` keyword argument passed to `@action.()`, or action method is private, then Benry::CmdApp regards that action as private.
 * Private actions are hidden in help message.
 * Private actions are shown when `-a` or `--all` option enabled and specified.